makes-vaporware/dice-roller-java/README.md

 Java parser for standard TTRPG dice expressions (e.g. 2d6 + 1).
 Runs as a command line program.

+### Disclaimer

+(Work in progress.
+Might not be a comprehensive dice notation parser - I am figuring out the intricacies of the language as we go)

 ## Usage

 ```